-To the south Rackwick is framed by imposing cliffs, while to the north the land rises more greenly but still steeply above the bay.
-A path from the settlement climbs up behind the sea cliffs to the north to give views of the Old Man of Hoy, the 450 foot sea stack thought unclimbable until conquered in a televised climb in 1966.
+Rackwick is framed by imposing sea cliffs.
+A path from the settlement climbs up behind the cliffs to the north to give views of the Old Man of Hoy, the 450 foot sea stack thought unclimbable until conquered in a televised climb in 1966.
+(Continues below image...)

-On your way back along the single track road to the east side, keep a lookout on the far side of the valley to your right for the Dwarfie Stone.
+On your way back along the single track road to the east side of the island, keep a lookout on the far side of the valley to your right for the Dwarfie Stone.
 This is a large stone which our Neolithic ancestors hollowed out for a purpose no one has yet quite worked out.

 As a suicide she could not be buried in consecrated ground, and the lairds of the big estates also refused to provide her with a grave.
 She was therefore buried in an unmarked grave in high open moorland in the middle of the island, and forgotten.
-Her grave was discovered by accident in the 1930s, then again in 1940, when she was reburied in her current location and her grave properly protected and marked.
+Her grave was discovered by accident in the 1930s, then again in 1941, when she was reburied in her current location.
+Her grave was was fenced and marked in 1949, and a headstone was added in 1976.
 The irony is that after lying unknown for 160 years, Betty Corrigall now rests in one of the most visited graves in Orkney.

 The main settlement on the east side of Hoy is at Lyness.
-In WWII this was home to many thousands of military personnel as the main base for the fleet based at Scapa Flow.
+During the early years of WWII, up to 12,000 personnel were based in and around Lyness to support the defences of the naval anchorage at Scapa Flow and the ships that used it.
+To put this in context, the population of Kirkwall in 2011 was a little over 9,000.
 Many of the buildings left from the time have been cleared away, but others remain, giving the impression that nearly every structure owes something to a military architect somewhere down the line.

-Nowhere is this more obvious than at Lyness itself.
 Lyness is now the main point of entry to and exit from Hoy via the car ferry to Houton on West Mainland.
-The ferry makes use of a harbour originally constructed from spoil extracted from the vast underground oil tanks within the hillside behind.
 The nearby Scapa Flow Visitor Centre was built as the main oil storage and pumping facility for Scapa Flow.

 South from Lyness, Hoy flattens and opens out a little.
 The military origins of the buildings is wonderfully illustrated by the Garrison Theatre in North Walls.
-The black and white art deco frontage was once backed by a huge Nissen hut that served as the theatre itself.
-Now the frontage stands alone and is run as a guest house.
+The black and white Art Deco frontage was once backed by a huge Nissen hut that served as the cinema itself.
+Now the frontage stands alone.

-The southern end of Hoy is marked by the large indentation of Longhope, which originally helped separate Hoy from the tidal island of South Walls.
-The link was more firmly established during the 1800s and a short causeway called the Ayre was built in WWII permantly linking the two together.
+The southern end of Hoy is marked by the large indentation of Longhope and North Bay, which originally helped separate Hoy from the tidal island of South Walls.
+The link was more firmly established during the 1800s and a short causeway called the Ayre was built in 1912 permanently linking the two together.